cidopenup0/discord-vscode/README.md

 2. Create a new branch for your changes
 3. Make your updates
 4. Commit and push your changes
-5. Open a pull request [here](https://github.com/cidopenup/discord-vscode/pulls)
+5. Open a pull request [here](https://github.com/cidopenup0/discord-vscode/pulls)

 ## Thanks

-* [discordjs-rpc](https://github.com/discordjs/RPC) — Discord RPC client library
+* [@xhayper/discord-rpc](https://github.com/xhayper/discord-rpc) — Discord RPC client library
+* [simple-git](https://github.com/steveukx/git-js) — Git wrapper used for repository detection and remote URL handling

 ## Inspiration